READ ME!

 This site has nothing particularly to do with age, however, and I try to keep the curmudgeonry down below seismic levels.
 Mostly it's about sharing some creative things I've done over the past umpty-ump years.
 Please, stick around and share the fun!

-I've done some reminiscing, and even apart from the galleries I'll be popping in some things I've drawn, some of them in the pre-Jurassic Park ages (I can't believe how long it is since that picture came out already!
+I've done some reminiscing, and even apart from the galleries I'll be popping in some things I've drawn, some of them in the pre-Jurassic Park ages (I can't believe how long it is since that picture—you know, the first one in the series—came out, already!
 Sheesh!), like this little fun thing over to the right that I think I did somewhere in the late '50s or early '60s.

 Hey, not everything looks the way you expect it to.